-93 In the selection of additional registration sites as provided in § 24.2-412, consideration shall be 94 given to accessibility so that a reasonable number of accessible sites are provided and the requirements of 95 the above cited Acts are met.
+In the selection of additional registration sites as provided in § 24.2-412, consideration shall be given to accessibility so that a reasonable number of accessible sites are provided and the requirements of the above cited Acts are met.

-96 B. It is unlawful for any person to knowingly possess any firearm as defined in § 18.2-308.2:2 97 within 100 feet of any building, or part thereof, used as an additional registration site, unless such person 98 is (i) a law-enforcement officer or a retired law-enforcement officer qualified pursuant to subsection C of 99 § 18.2-308.016; (ii) occupying his own private property that falls within 100 feet of the additional 100 registration site; or (iii) an armed security officer, licensed pursuant to Article 4 (§ 9.1-138 et seq.) of 101 Chapter 1 of Title 9.1, whose employment or performance of his duties occurs within 100 feet of the additional registration site.
+B. It is unlawful for any person (i) to knowingly carry on or about his person any firearm as defined in § 18.2-308.2:2 and (ii) to knowingly do so within 100 feet of any building, or part thereof, used as a meeting place for the local electoral board, unless such person is (a) a law-enforcement officer or a retired law-enforcement officer qualified pursuant to subsection C of § 18.2-308.016; (b) occupying his own private property that falls within 100 feet of the building used as a meeting place; or (c) an armed security officer, licensed pursuant to Article 4 (§ 9.1-138 et seq.) of Chapter 1 of Title 9.1, whose employment or performance of his duties occurs within 100 feet of the additional registration site.